 FIRST CLASS, NUTRIENT-RICH “SUPERFOODS”

-These are animal-based foods that are rich in some nutrients but are missing whole categories of others.
-They also contain substances like cholesterol and saturated fat that the body does not need from dietary sources.
-It is recommended that you maintain a diet that includes no more than 10% animal foods if you decide to eat them at all.
-Examples of these
+Animal foods are rich in some nutrients like protein but are missing whole nutrient categories like essential phytochemicals and fiber.
+They contain cholesterol and saturated fat the body does not need from dietary sources.

-These are foodstuffs of both plant and animal origin that have been refined and stripped of their nutrients.
-While some are added back in for nutritional and marketing purposes, most of the ingredients are highly concentrated pleasure-stimulating substances that addict you, leave you fat and sick.
-It is
+Humanmade foodstuffs of both plant and animal origin, refined and stripped of their nutrients.
+Some trace nutrients with some added back for nutritional and marketing purposes.
+These are highly concentrated pleasure-stimulating substances that addict, leave you fat and sick.

 THE 3 CLASSES OF FOOD™ (CONTINUED)